Following best practices for lab equipment monitoring means more than just responding to alarms when something goes

 If a new piece of equipment (lab, business, or other) is introduced, how does it affect security and/or compliance with CLIA, CAP, GxP, and other standards?
 How do you ensure it’s being used properly after “go live?”

 With constant developments of new technologies, changing regulations and standards, and pressure to ensure you pass audits, it’s often overwhelming simply to keep pace, let alone get ahead of the curve.
 Which is why implementing a lab monitoring platform that can scale with your organization’s evolving needs is absolutely critical.

 Following is our ultimate guide to everything there is to know related to laboratory equipment monitoring.

-Monitoring cold storage units is a critical aspect of any laboratory monitoring program as cold storage devices typically hold hundreds of thousands of dollars worth of valuable lab assets.
+Monitoring cold storage units is a critical aspect of any laboratory equipment monitoring program as cold storage devices typically hold hundreds of thousands of dollars worth of valuable lab assets.
 It’s imperative to put in place a comprehensive cold storage monitoring system that protects your investments and limits unnecessary risks to your organization.

 Among the myriad features to look for in cold storage monitoring are: